florian-rieder/discord-archivist/README.md

 ## Installation

 1. Get a [Discord bot account](https://discordpy.readthedocs.io/en/stable/discord.html#creating-a-bot-account)
-2. Add your discord bot token to your `.env` file.
+2. Create a `.env` file and add your discord bot token to it
 ```.env
 DISCORD_TOKEN=YOUR TOKEN HERE
 ```